 - Turning the heat down and add more layers to your wardrobe.
 Opting for a chillier home, even just a few degrees, can monumentally affect your power bill and the use of your auxiliary heater

 - Utilizing a fireplace if one is available – although you need to purchase wood or pellets, this can put off a significant amount of heat and are very efficient

-- Making sure that you try to seal off any drafty areas in the house – windows and doors that have a draft and be a huge issue when trying to heat or cool your home
+- Making sure that you try to seal off any drafty areas in the house.
+Windows and doors that have a draft can be a huge issue when trying to heat or cool your home

 - Using a portable heating source to heat a small, enclosed area – if you will be spending most of your time in one area/room and you can enclose that room, it may be in your favor to use a personal heating source for that area rather than heat into your whole house if it is not needed

 - Depending on your climate and circumstances, solar or wind power may be a viable option

 Because auxiliary heat is much more expensive, it should only be used when needed.
 Suppose features need to be reset for your auxiliary heat.